-Whenever the Legislature or any state agency mandates a new program or higher level of service on any local government, the state shall provide a subvention of funds to reimburse such local government for the costs of such programs or increased level of service.13 articles XIII A and XIII B impose."
-14 Thus, the subvention requirement of section 6 is "directed to state-mandated increases in the services provided by [local government] ..."
-15
+Whenever the Legislature or any state agency mandates a new program or higher level of service on any local government, the state shall provide a subvention of funds to reimburse such local government for the costs of such programs or increased level of service.

-The purpose of article XIII B, section 6 is to "preclude the state from shifting financial responsibility for carrying out governmental functions to local agencies, which are 'ill equipped' to assume increased financial responsibilities because of the taxing and spending limitations that
+The purpose of article XIII B, section 6 is to "preclude the state from shifting financial responsibility for carrying out governmental functions to local agencies, which are 'ill equipped' to assume increased financial responsibilities because of the taxing and spending limitations that articles XIII A and XIII B impose."
+Thus, the subvention requirement of section 6 is "directed to state-mandated increases in the services provided by [local government] ..."

-13 California Constitution, Article XIII B, Section 6 (Adopted Nov.
+&lt;sup>13 California Constitution, Article XIII B, Section 6 (Adopted Nov.
 6, 1979).